 How have you been using video in your classroom?

 I started creating videos for my classroom about four years ago.
 The initial videos were supplementary and designed for just my students.
 A friend of mine suggested that I start posting them online as well.
 This is one of the greatest pieces of advice I have ever received.
 Learners around the world have viewed my science lessons on YouTube millions of times and the feedback I have gotten from these learners has been incredible.
 The comments have been very appreciated but they have also made me a better teacher.
 When your audience is the world you take everything a little more seriously.

 What do your students think about how video is integrated in their learning?

 Students love the independent nature of the class.
 Students are able to pause, rewind and fast forward the video according to their own pace of learning.
 I couldn’t use this system without the videos.

 I was simply amazed.
 The animation that Alan Foreman created added a whole new element to the lesson.
-Watching videos like [the TED-Ed videos] is a relatively new and thoroughly engaging experience.
-Your mind is working to keep up with the parallel story lines; the story of the narrator and the story of the animator.
+Watching videos like these is a relatively new and thoroughly engaging experience.
+Your mind is working to keep up with the parallel story lines: the story of the narrator and the story of the animator.
 It is very exciting to be a part of such a great project.

 The students loved the video.
 When I was in school, technology consisted of filmstrips and audiotapes.
 The lucky students were the ones chosen to change the slide when the tape would beep.
 Today’s students are immersed in media and they are more discriminating.
 The students have enjoyed all of the TED-Ed videos that they have seen in class and I anticipate using many of them next year.

-What’s been your favorite functionality of the TED-Ed website so far (if applicable)?
+What’s your favorite functionality of the TED-Ed Platform so far (if applicable)?

 Watch more of Paul Anderson’s educational videos on his YouTube Channel, Bozeman Biology.